ecosense-au-dk/karibu-tutorial/helloworld.md

-Karibu Hello World: Getting data into the EcoSense backtier
+Karibu Tutorial
 =======

-Version 3 / August 2013.
+Version 4 / April 2014.

 This document summarizes the programming process involved in developing the client side software, and the backend plug-in, to allow clients